Link: Stanton • Price: $499/£459/€519

 Obviously, kicking the laptop to the kerb means that you have to be able to control the black slab in front of you.
 And all that is done via the large screen slap bang in the middle of the mixer section.

 It’s a lovely thing to behold – bigger than an iPhone but not quite as high resolution, but better than ANYTHING on the DJ market.
-It’s not a new idea per se – The Numark IDJ2 had a colour screen, and numerous high end mixers had given space over to small colour screens.
+It’s not a new idea per se – The Numark IDJ2 had a colour screen, and numerous high-end mixers had given space over to small colour screens.
 But this is full glorious high resolution, and Stanton make very good use of the small window.

 It’s not a touch screen though – that’s why there are a series of physical buttons around the edge that correspond to changing buttons at the edge of the screen.
 These give you access to important top level controls, rather than having to dig into menus to activate things like keylock.

 Working hand in hand with these buttons are additional controls to give you proper navigation into the deeper recesses of the system.
 Basic navigation is done with the big round rubber wheel with the enter/back buttons – an experience that left me exasperated when trying to save playlists.
 It’s like adding your high score to a game with a controller.
-Stanton tell me that adding a USB keyboard radically enhances your experience, but only owning a wireless one, I’m unable to comment.
+Stanton tells me that adding a USB keyboard radically enhances your experience, but only owning a wireless one, I’m unable to comment.

 Between those and the screen are 4 large buttons that take you into the key areas of the system.
 No matter where you are inside the SCS.4DJ’s brain, you can always see track title, artist, pitch, BPM and effects detail – a nice touch.
 Below that you can switch between several different displays via the buttons: